 Gear - Meat - Antlers

-After the hunt: We hope it was successful, there are a few item's you'll need in caring for the meat, cape and rack.
-The following is a list of necessary items in assisting you in getting your trophy and meat home.
-That is unless your using a local butcher and their services.
+After the hunt: We hope your trip was successful.
+There are a few items you'll need to know when caring for the meat, cape and rack.
+The following is a list of necessary items to assist you in getting your trophy and meat home.
+That is, unless your using a local butcher and their services.